Stay at the Carlsberg Elephants in Copenhagen

 9. Where to stay at the Carlsberg site

-As part of a new city plan for ‘Carlsberg Byen’, the old Carlsberg buildings and the Carlsberg Elephants have again today come alive in an interesting mix with modern architecture, serving new purposes, for instance integrated in a top-notch hotel, yet preserving the old brewery charm.
+As part of a new city plan for ‘Carlsberg Byen’, the old Carlsberg buildings and the Carlsberg Elephants have again today come alive in a striking mix with modern architecture, serving new purposes, for instance, integrated into a top-notch hotel, yet preserving the old brewery charm.

-Many of the former brewery buildings have during the last years undergone a comprehensive refurbishment and now contribute to the special character of this new part of the city.
+Many of the former brewery buildings have recently undergone a comprehensive refurbishment and now contribute to the unique character of this new part of the city.

-A visit to the area and the historic Carlsberg buildings will reveal a side of Copenhagen’s history which is important Danish cultural heritage.
-In fact the local brewing adventure was the beginning of a Danish industry that would later achieve worldwide acknowledgment and respect.
+A visit to the area and the historic Carlsberg buildings will reveal a side of Copenhagen’s history which is significant Danish cultural heritage.
+The local brewing adventure launched a Danish industry that would later achieve worldwide acknowledgement and respect.

-Entering the Carlsberg district from Frederiksberg at Ny Carlsberg Vej, you will immediately be met by the iconic Elephant Gate and Tower, supported by four enormous elephants, created by the sculptor Hans Peder Pedersen-Dan.
+Entering the Carlsberg district from Frederiksberg at Ny Carlsberg Vej, you will immediately catch sight of the iconic Elephant Gate and Tower, supported by four enormous elephants, created by the sculptor Hans Peder Pedersen-Dan.
 The Carlsberg Elephant Tower was inspired by Bernini’s obelisk, carried by an elephant, in Piazza della Minerva in Rome.

 The gate dates from 1901, designed by the famous Danish architect Vilhelm Dahlerup, and is the most famous landmark at Carlsberg.
 In addition to being an impressive entrance, the tower carried by the elephants also served as a herb silo, as well as a water & cooling tank for the beer brewing process.

-On the tower you will notice the inscription and Carl Jacobsen’s motto: Laboremus Pro Patria – Let us work for the fatherland!
-The four large granite elephants symbolise strength and faithfulness.
-In one of the tower openings a double bust of Ottilia and Carl Jacobsen appears between the columns.
+On the tower, you will notice the inscription and Carl Jacobsen’s motto: Laboremus Pro Patria – Let us work for the fatherland!
+The four massive granite elephants symbolise strength and faithfulness.
+In one of the tower openings, a double bust of Ottilia and Carl Jacobsen appears between the columns.

 3-day itinerary for Copenhagen